callmeconnor/ansible-simplesite-roletest_template/roles/README.md

-#Roles
+# Roles

-you may clone your ansibbe roles here directly, this template folder comes with a .gitignore including only this file and ignoring everything else.
+you may clone your ansible roles here directly, this template folder comes with a .gitignore including only this file, .gitignore and ignoring everything else.